 We retain our clients’ records for 20 years after the date of last contact between the client and any of Nafsiyat’s clinical staff.
 Once that period has expired, we delete and destroy the records.

 What if I do not want my personal information to be shared with other people or organisations?

 If you do not want your information to be shared, let your therapist know.
-If you make your decision after visiting Nafsiyat, contact our Clinical Services Manager on 020 7263 6947.
+If you make your decision after visiting Nafsiyat, contact our Clinical Director on 020 7263 6947.

 Where there is a legal requirement to share the information, Nafsiyat must comply with the law.

 Seeing your medical records